-Upon termination of the Plan, the Trustees will promptly notify the Union, the Association (define), Employers and all other interested parties.
+Upon termination of the Plan, the Trustees will promptly notify the Union, the Association of Contracting Plumbers, Employers and all other interested parties.
 The Trustees will continue as Trustees for the purpose of winding up the affairs of the Plan.